jakobschoeffer/collaborative_ml_benchmarking/README.md

 - Install python using pyenv
   - on linux (or WSL II):
     - run "curl https://pyenv.run | bash" to install pyenv
-    - as recommended in the installation output, add the three recommended lines as explained in console output to "~/.profile" e.g. using nano "~/.profile".
+    - as recommended in the installation output, add the three recommended lines as explained in console output to "~/.profile" e.g. using nano.
 The tree lines are:
         ```
         export PYENV_ROOT="$HOME/.pyenv"
         export PATH="$PYENV_ROOT/bin:$PATH"